GIFT GIVING IN CHINA*

 in Chinese culture.

-silver are also acceptable colors for gift wrap.
-Wrapping
+and gold and silver are also acceptable colors for gift wrap.
+Wrapping in

-in yellow paper with black writing is a gift given only to the dead.
-Also,
+yellow paper with black writing is a gift given only to the dead.
+Also, do

-option is to entrust the task of gift-wrapping to a store or hotel that
+safest option is to entrust the task of gift-wrapping to a store or hotel

 a good cognac, or other fine liqueur